Mitsuki (Naruto): Appearances

 Mitsuki makes his first appearance in the Naruto spin-off manga Naruto: The Seventh Hokage and the Scarlet Spring (2015) as a young child training to become a ninja.
 By the events of the film Boruto: Naruto the Movie (2015), Mitsuki has become a low-ranking ninja, Genin, teaming up with Boruto Uzumaki and Sarada Uchiha, and led by Konohamaru Sarutobi.
 In the film, the team takes part the Chunin Exams, to improve their ranking.
-After the post-credits scene, Mitsuki confesses to Boruto and Sarada that he is the son of the criminal Orochimaru, shocking Sarada.
+After the post-credits scene, Mitsuki confesses to Boruto and Sarada that he is the son of the former criminal Orochimaru, shocking Sarada except Boruto.

 Mitsuki's backstory is explored in Naruto Gaiden: The Road Illuminated by the Full Moon (2016), where it is revealed that Mitsuki is an artificial human created by Orochimaru.
 Mitsuki decides to abandon his master and sets out toward Konohagakure to find Boruto, whom he regards as his "sun".
 The manga series Boruto: Naruto Next Generations (2016) by Ukyō Kodachi and Mikio Ikemoto begins by retelling the events from the film, but afterward both Mitsuki and Sarada reject a ninja mission in order to save Boruto from an assassin.
+He later accepts a mission to help Boruto, Kawaki, Sarada, Shikadi, Inojin, and ChoCho keep an eye on Eida and Daemon.
+He is one of the many people who is affected by Eida's omnipotence and tries to capture Boruto but fails.

 The anime series of Boruto: Naruto Next Generations (2017) shows Mitsuki's entrance into the ninja academy, and his befriending of Boruto and his classmates in ninja training.
 Mitsuki helps Boruto find the criminal behind the "Ghost" attacks.
 In a following arc, Mitsuki goes on a trip to Kirigakure where he joins the Mist ninjas and his allies in trying to stop a rebellion led by seven swordsmen.
 Following this arc, Mitsuki declares he will become a ninja to keep track of Boruto, feeling his encounter with him has changed his way of seeing life.
 After this arc, Mitsuki and his friends become ninjas after passing a test, and he, Boruto, and Sarada form the new "Team 7" under the leadership of Konohamaru.
 In an anime-exclusive arc, Mitsuki seemingly defects from the Leaf Village, and his friends go on a mission to prove his innocence to their superiors.
 They learn that Mitsuki is travelling with a group of artificial humans known as Fabrications from the Stone Village, who wish to perform a coup.
 He is eventually revealed to be acting as a spy, and once again joins his team after defeating the leader of the Fabrications, Ku.

 Apart from the manga and anime, Mitsuki appears in the Boruto light novels.
 He is also a playable character in the fighting game Naruto Shippuden: Ultimate Ninja Storm 4 (2016).
 He also appears in an original video animation where Team Konohamaru is sent to stop an apparent thief.
 He is also playable in the video game Naruto to Boruto: Shinobi Striker (2018).
+Mitsuki is the son of Orochimaru.